mbauhardt/notmuch-address-cache/README.md

 This program can be use to query contacts (names and email addresses) coming from notmuch.
 Querying sender directly with notmuch is fast.
 But querying for recipient are much slower.
 See [notmuch-address-1](https://notmuchmail.org/manpages/notmuch-address-1).

-notmuch-address-search can be use to be fast when searching for recipient.
+notmuch-address-cache can be use to be fast when searching for recipient.

 ## Installation